Experiential learning for KS1 &/or KS2

 Literacy and Artwork Tasks

 The teachers decide which tasks they want their classes to work on while I am telling stories to the other classes.
 You could perhaps choose different tasks for each class to add to the variety in the plenary assembly.
 Or a class could do more than one task – there’s certainly plenty to keep an active group busy on literacy and art work.
-The first two tasks are the main ones usually done by Key Stage 1 children.
+The first two tasks are the main ones usually done by Key Stage 1 classes, the others by older classes.

 A New Jolly Roger!